'Knife fight' as Trump builds cabinet

 But some of the names being rumored for the job seem to indicate that Trump will favor an iconoclastic approach to the role:

-John Bolton, possible secretary of state:
+John Bolton, possible secretary of state

 Bolton, a diplomat in the George W. Bush administration, backed Trump soon after he secured the nomination and would be one of the more conventional choices.

-But despite spending years at the State Department, Bolton has at times rankled feathers in Washington.
+But despite spending years at the State Department, Bolton has at times ruffled feathers in Washington.
 He was appointed to be ambassador to the UN, a cabinet level position, in 2005.
 But his nomination was met with fierce opposition in Congress and Bush was forced to appoint him during a congressional recess.

 A source familiar with the transition said the Trump team acknowledges that Bolton's confirmation might be difficult but they think it would be less tough than it was 10 years ago.